 Table 13 Typographic conventions

-Typeface Usage Examples audit(5) An HP-UX manpage. audit is the name and 5 is the section in the HP-UX Reference.
-From the HP-UX command line, enter "man audit" or "man 5 audit" to view the manpage.
-See man(1). audit(5) agent_config(1M) utild(1M) Italics New terms, book titles, emphasis, or variables to be replaced by a name or value.
-Ignite-UX Reference bootsys -R release
+Typeface Usage Examples audit(5) An HP-UX manpage. audit is the name and 5 is avdit(5) the section in the HP-UX Reterence .
+From the HP-UX agent_config(1M)

 Table 13 Typographic conventions (continued)